windmotion-io/rspec-rebound/README.md

 This gem is derived from the [rspec-retry](https://github.com/NoRedInk/rspec-retry) gem by NoRedInk.
 We would like to express our sincere gratitude to NoRedInk for their original work.
 RSpec::Rebound is an updated, upgraded, and maintained version of that gem.

+**Important migration note:** When moving from rspec-retry to rspec-rebound, you should subtract 1 from every `retry: X` value in your tests.
+In rspec-rebound, `retry: 2` means up to 2 retries (3 attempts total), whereas in rspec-retry it might have meant 2 attempts total.
+This change makes the retry count more intuitive.

 ### Compatibility

 | Rspec Version | Rspec-Rebound Version |